CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 **DO NOT** start a User Study without talking to your supervisor about it!

 If you are performing a user study, then you must make sure your participants are given and information sheet about the project and sign a consent form.
-You can find templates of these in the [Projects Team filestore]([https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=W4l4ly](https://uob.sharepoint.com/:f:/r/teams/grp-2025-6IndividualProjects_ojufi7/Shared%20Documents/General/Participant%20information%20and%20permission%20templates?csf=1&web=1&e=HlerDe)).
+Talk to your supervisor about what these should contain.
 You must include copies of the consent form and participant information sheet in the appendix of your dissertation along with the ethics statement.

 If you are creating an online form to collect user study data, this MUST be using Microsoft Forms.
 Google forms or similar is not allowed.